wikimedia/eslint-plugin-no-jquery/docs/rules/no-node-name.md

 Disallows the [`$.nodeName`](https://api.jquery.com/jQuery.nodeName/) utility.

-📋 This rule is enabled in `plugin:no-jquery/deprecated-3.2`.
+📋 This rule is enabled as a warning in `plugin:no-jquery/deprecated-3.2`.

-📋 This rule is enabled in `plugin:no-jquery/all`.
+📋 This rule is enabled as a warning in `plugin:no-jquery/all`.

 ## Rule details